SelfCareMap

 1. Set the Intention (Not the Schedule)

 Forget rigid itineraries.
+When we treat our weekends like a project management task, we bring the stress of the office into our living rooms.
 Instead, begin by asking: What do I need most right now?

-Write down one or two simple intentions—like “I want to feel calm” or “I want to listen to my body.”
-Let these guide your choices, not a packed agenda.
+Write down one or two simple intentions, such as “I want to feel calm” or “I want to listen to my body.”
+Let these guiding principles dictate your choices.
+If an impulse arises to clean the entire garage, remind yourself of your intention.
+If cleaning does not serve the goal of feeling calm, let it wait.

-Tip: Avoid planning more than one “activity” per half-day.
+Tip: Avoid planning more than one activity per half-day.
 Leave vast expanses of time unstructured.
+This creates a psychological buffer that prevents the feeling of being rushed.

 2. Curate Your Environment for Calm

-Bonus: Put your phone on Do Not Disturb—or better yet, leave it in another room for chunks of time.
+Bonus: Put your phone on Do Not Disturb, or better yet, leave it in another room for chunks of time.
+Digital noise is the greatest enemy of restoration.

 3. Nourish Simply and Mindfully

 Eat without screens.
+Turn off the television and put away the phone.
 Taste each bite.
-Notice texture, temperature, flavor.
-Let meals be meditative pauses.
+Notice the texture, temperature, and subtle flavors.
+Let meals be meditative pauses rather than tasks to complete.

 4. Move Gently—If You Move at All